 Hey everyone!
 My name is Talley, I am a 25 year old from western North Carolina.
 While I was growing up, my family moved a few times within the Midwest and Southeastern United States with my younger sister, parents, and many pets.
 I am a big fan of travel, nature, furry animals, podcasts, and constantly being around other humans.
 I have a dog named Lola.
 She is living with her "grandparents" while I am abroad.

 I have been an Episcopalian all my life, growing up going to summer camp, Happening, and other youth events.
 When I was 9 years old, my dad was called to the priesthood.
 Having officially been the child of a priest for 10 years now, I think it might start seeming real soon.

 In May 2017, I graduated from Appalachian State University with a bachelor’s degree in Global Studies with a concentration in Peace, Conflict, and Human Rights, with minors in Mandarin and German.
 Since graduation, I have been on a journey trying to find my way.
 I knew I wanted to do something of service to others.
 And, starting in middle school, I felt God calling me to serve in His church.
 Although, I am still not 100% sure what all that entails, I knew it was time to heed the call.

 Enter the YASC application.
 YASC is short for Young Adult Service Corps.

-I have now completed training and been assigned to the Philippines.
-This blog is a space for me to stay in contact with my community back home as well as embrace new community by sharing my experiences.
+I arrived in the Philippines in August 2019.
+This blog is a space for me to stay in contact with my community back home as well as embrace a new community by sharing my experiences.
 Please pray for me as I begin this journey and check back here for updates.